ServiceNow v6 Integration Guide | PagerDuty

 User configuration

-2. Under the Roles tab, select Edit and assign to the user the following three roles: itil, rest_service, and x_pd_integration.admin.
-Click Save to be returned to the User form.
+2. Select the Roles tab, click Edit, and assign the following three roles to the user: itil, rest_service, and x_pd_integration.admin.
+Click Save.

 User roles